rhymeswithmogul/SecurityTxtToolkit/README.md

 ## SEE ALSO
 For more information about "security.txt" files in general, the creators of the specification, Edwin "EdOverflow" Foudil and Yakov Shafranovich, have a web page at https://securitytxt.org.
 This module might be listed on their web site, but I'm not affiliated with them.

+Why not read [my article about this](https://colincogle.name/blog/security-txt) to see it in action?